Image

 Who should take this course?

-• IT professionals who want to help their organisation with data protection and privacy work etc.
+• IT Professionals: Suitable for those looking to enhance their organization's data protection and privacy strategies.

 What will you learn from this course?